 the cell with the same diameter as the primary Z-axis laser beam,

 but at a reduced brightness.
 A significant amount of the laser beam

 is wasted in the primary Z-axis, but can be useful by using a

 variety of modulation methods for extended modes of operation.

 By inducing a 4-phase (with 90 degree offsets) quadrupole electromagnetic field into the cells center, the arc can be rotated continuously in a 360 degree circle around the laser beam (helical).

 A Ferrocell does not function from single-potential electrostatics that rely

-on substrate-based methods which impose limits of motion.
-A Ferrocell responds
+on substrate-based methods which impose limits of freedom.
+This is not typical TMOKE.

 degrees of freedom than either MEMS* or FLCD** technology can obtain.